 Scores update when the evidence changes.
 If a company misses a plan, that shows up.
 If a category re-rates, that shows up too.
 Scorecards are a living record, not a pitch.

-A demonstration of our company memo format — covering round economics, a rebuild of unit economics from first principles, and the analyst rationale on key risk and upside drivers.
+Read the report →A demonstration of our company memo format — covering round economics, a rebuild of unit economics from first principles, and the analyst rationale on key risk and upside drivers.

 View example →Our complete scorecard methodology — how each dimension is scored, what evidence we accept, and the categories we explicitly leave out because they can't be measured honestly.